 - Do you have a one size fits all approach to treatment, or do you work with each individual's needs?

-- How do I arrange to see inside the clinic, before admitting?
+- Can I see a virtual tour of the clinic, before committing?

-- When do I get to start taking part in the therapeutic help inside the clinic?
+- When do you expect me to start taking part in the therapy process?

 They say, that rehab and recovery are team sports.

 Only with the support of others on the journey, can we hope to make a full recovery.

 But recovery gains can only be made safely, with consideration to other health factors, in the bigger picture.